What is a Presence Scheduler?

 Key Points

-- Cloud-based solutions work when laptop is off
+- Cloud-based solutions work even when your laptop is off, closed, or disconnected

 Examples